debaze/graphpdf/index.md

 #### Data structure (multiple)

 Multiple bar charts can be made by wrapping the data of a row in an object with the display name of that row.
-The legend builder makes a new item when it encounters a new key name, if you want the same data structure per row, make sure each object share the same key names.
+The legend builder uses the first row to make legend items.
+Each row must have the same key count and key names as the other rows.

 ```json
 {